fmillion/docs/Plex-Reverse-Proxy-for-Docker.md

 * **Manage SSL on your own.** By installing your own SSL certificate into the reverse proxy, you are in control of SSL connectivity to your Plex server.
 Since mobile and TV apps do not currently support manual connections to a secured Plex server, you can also set up your proxy to allow non-secured access from your LAN for such devices, again avoiding the need to sign in to Plex.
 * **Logging.** Your reverse proxy will generate logs of all accesses to Plex.
 While these logs won't be as detailed as the Plex server logs, they will be in a standard format that can be parsed by tools such as [The Webalizer](http://www.webalizer.org) or other dashboard systems.
 * **Remotely access your Plex server privately and securely using a VPN.** If you have a VPN which allows you into your home LAN, your reverse proxy will function over that VPN just as any other service on your LAN would.
 This means you can securely access your Plex content from anywhere as long as you are on your VPN.
     * Note that you will need to manually configre your clients to limit bandwidth usage if you need to limit it due to available upstream bandwidth; clients will interpret your connection as "local" and will try to stream at full bandwidth over the VPN link.
+So if you use this method, chang ethe "Local Network streaming" bandwidth quality options in your client.
+The Remote server settings will have no effect.
 * **You can secure Plex behind the Docker network, leaving the proxy as the only gateway into Plex from your LAN.** No need to forward ports or use `--net host`.
 You can even implement IP blacklisting or any other rule nginx is capable of following to restrict access to Plex.

 ## Getting Started